Carlos-AO/MauiApp-Practice/README.md

-# MauiPractice
+# MauPractice app

-a List App to practice with Maui
+A simple list app, adapted from a Maui course, and to understand the structure of the app.